open-feature/community/CONTRIBUTOR_LADDER.md

 - Requirements

   - Nominated by a maintainer, with no objections from other maintainers.
-  - Consistently attend meetings and interact with issues.
+  - Consistently attend meetings and/or interact with issues.

 - Responsibilities and privileges